nikeee/lean-s3/README.md

 # lean-s3 [![npm badge](https://img.shields.io/npm/v/lean-s3)](https://www.npmjs.com/package/lean-s3)

 A server-side S3 API for the regular user. lean-s3 tries to provide the 80% of S3 that most people use.
 It is heavily inspired by [Bun's S3 API](https://bun.sh/docs/api/s3).
-Requires a Node.js version that supports `fetch`.
+Requires a supported Node.js version.

 ## Elevator Pitch
 ```js